 Usual Adult Dose for Non-Small Cell Lung Cancer:

 45 mg orally once a day until disease progression or unacceptable toxicity

 Use: For the first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) with epidermal growth factor receptor (EGFR) exon 19 deletion or exon 21 L858R substitution mutations as detected by an FDA-approved test

 What other drugs will affect dacomitinib?

+This list is not complete.
 Other drugs may affect dacomitinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.